iiasa/GLOBIOM-G4M-link/README.md

    graphical client like TortoiseSVN, making sure the working copy goes into a `GLOBIOM` subdirectory of the root level of your clone of this repository.
 Also, make a `Condor` subdirectory of `GLOBIOM`.
-4. Run the GLOBIOM precompilation `GLOBIOM/Data/0_executebatch_total.gms` and the model `GLOBIOM/Model/0_executebatch.gms` up to the scenarios stage 6 (comment out the stages >= 6).
+4. Run the GLOBIOM precompilation `GLOBIOM/Data/0_executebatch_total.gms` and thereafter the model `GLOBIOM/Model/0_executebatch.gms` up to the scenarios stage 6 (comment out the stages >= 6).
 This will provide a restart file in the `GLOBIOM/Model/t` directory that can be used by the script to perform parallel scenario (stage 6) runs on the Limpopo cluster.